MinaProtocol/mina/automation/terraform/testnets/gossipqa/readme.md

 kubectl label configmap simplified-mainnet-dashboard grafana_dashboard=1
 ```

-2.3: install the stack with helm.  this deploys both prometheus, and grafana in one single command.  the values.yaml file that we give the command contains a bunch of configs which override the default configs of "prometheus-community/kube-prometheus-stack".  notably, we need to configure it to use the PVC for prometheus and the config map for graphana.
+2.2: install grafana using a the stack deployer `kube-prometheus-stack`.  this stack theoretically could give us both prometheus and grafana, but we've turned off prometheus and are only deploying grafana since we are deploying prometheus separately

 ```
-#install prometheus and grafana
+#install grafana
 helm install gossipqa-metrics-stack prometheus-community/kube-prometheus-stack -f automation/terraform/testnets/gossipqa/values-stack.yaml```

-3: In order to see all those nice colorful charts we deployed on grafana
+3: In order access grafana

 #get the login credentials if you don't already have it.  the username is "admin"
 kubectl get secret gossipqa-metrics-stack-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo